 There are no housing facilities exclusively for graduate students on the Wilkes campus.
 Nor does the University provide accommodations for married couples or families.
 Graduate students are housed in University residence halls only on a space-available basis.
-Graduate students who are interested in living on campus should contact the Residence Life Office to determine space availability.
+Graduate students who are interested in living on campus should contact the Office of Residence Life to determine space availability.